reactioncommerce/catalyst/package/src/components/DataTable/DataTable.md

     // to the `useDataTable` hook.
     {
       id: "selection",
+      headerProps: {},
+      cellProps: {
+        // Disables the cell click if the row is clickable
+        // This is important if you have a callback for onRowClick, as the checkbox cell
+        // will also trigger the row click.
+        // Alternatively you can control the onClick with the following option
+        // onClick: (event) => event.stopPropagation(),
+        isClickDisabled: true,

+        // All other props will be applied to the table cell.
+        padding: "checkbox",
+      },
       // The header can use the table's getToggleAllRowsSelectedProps method
       // to render a checkbox
       // eslint-disable-next-line react/no-multi-comp,react/display-name,react/prop-types